 Feed Consistently: Once a bird has found a suitable and consistent food source, it will set up its shelter by that food source.
 If you put bird feeders out, continue to fill them from fall to spring, in good weather and bad, when food is most scarce.
 Summer is okay too but food will be much more plentiful for them.
 Feeding them consistently will encourage the bird to pick your yard as its home turf (and grocery store).
 If you stop putting food out, they will simply find another spot.

-We have a great selection of birdhouses that are not only adorable, but effective shelters for a variety of birds, including Bluebirds and Chickadees.
+We put together a display of native plants that serve bird populations well, especially in winter.
+And in our Garden Store, we have a great selection of birdhouses that are not only adorable, but effective shelters for a variety of birds, including Bluebirds and Chickadees.
 We have a Bird House Choosing Guide there if you would like to attract a certain kind of bird.
-We also have a variety of feeders, seeds, suets, and nectars that can cater to Hummingbirds, Finches, and many other birds.
+We also have a variety of feeders, seeds (Meaties!), suets, and nectars that can cater to Hummingbirds, Finches, and many other birds.
 And we also have the popular Squirrel Buster feeder!

-We currently have these bird-friendly trees and shrubs in stock:
+Here are some bird-friendly trees and shrubs in stock now:

 According to recent research published by the Cornell Lab of Ornithology, wild bird populations in the continental U.S. and Canada have declined by almost 30% since 1970.
 Learn more about this disturbing trend.